tony-aw/tinycodet/README.md

 The [import](https://github.com/rticulate/import) R package provides somewhat similar capabilities to the `tinyoperations` import management system, but they are still quite different.
-The `tinyoperations`’ import system focuses more on exposing infix operators to the current environment, loading a package + its foreign exports in an alias, and allowing multiple related packages to be loaded under the same alias.
-The [import](https://github.com/rticulate/import) package does not really provide these functionality directly (as far as I know).
+The `tinyoperations`’ import system focuses more on loading a main package + its foreign exports + (reverse) dependencies under a alias, and exposing infix operators from a package to the current environment.
+The [import](https://github.com/rticulate/import) package does not really provide this functionality directly (as far as I know).
 Strictly speaking there is no incompatibility between `tinyoperations` and [import](https://github.com/rticulate/import).
 You can safely use both implementations of the import system, if you wish.